Flowminder/FlowKit/docs/source/administrator.md

 `cache_size` is the maximum size in bytes that the cache tables should occupy on disk.
 These settings default to 1000.0, and 10% of available space on the drive where `/var/lib/postgresql/data` is located.

+`cache_protected_period` is the length of time in seconds that a cache table is, by default, immune from being removed by a cache shrinkage operation.
+This defaults to `86400`s, or 24 hours.
+During this time, cache tables will not be removed by automatic cache shrinking, and will be default be excluded from the cache management functions.

-These values can be overridden when creating a new FlowDB container by setting the `CACHE_SIZE` and `CACHE_HALF_LIFE` environment variables for the container, set by updating the `cache.cache_config` table after connecting directly to FlowDB, or modified using the cache submodule.
+These values can be overridden when creating a new FlowDB container by setting the `CACHE_SIZE`, `CACHE_HALF_LIFE` and  `CACHE_PROTECTED_PERIOD` environment variables for the container, set by updating the `cache.cache_config` table after connecting directly to FlowDB, or modified using the cache submodule.

 #### Redis and the Query Cache